 Jaime Should Have Died at the River (Or Captured by Daenerys)

-In the opening of Episode 5 “Eastwatch” at the burning of the wagons Jaime should have died in the river, or, he and Bron caught.
-It just seemed to unbelievable.
+In the opening of Episode 5 “Eastwatch” at the burning of the wagons Jaime should have died in the river, or, he and Bron been caught.
+The scene just seemed too unbelievable.
 What?
 There just happened to be a 40 foot lake there and Bron and Jaime were able to stay under water and swim fast enough to get half a mile away to safety?
-Daenerys and Tyrion could have captured them and agreed to let them go to back to Cersei.
+Instead, Daenerys and Tyrion could have captured them and agreed to let them go to back to Cersei.
 This could have acted as a quick bridge to get Jaime and Bron to Castle Black.
-Instead, they just happen to pop up there, and so does Tyrion, to meet behind Cersei’s back upon invitation of Bron.
+Instead, they just happen to pop up at the castle, and so does Tyrion, to meet behind Cersei’s back upon invitation of Bron.
 And, how did Tyrion know Jaime would be there?
 Did he know he escaped in the river?
 This was a missed opportunity to connect the dots.

 Thoros Lived Too Long